 If you are thinking about purchasing or renting a home in Malta or Gozo, you may want to understand more about the cultural pull that has visitors falling in love with the sunny Islands.
-Malta, without natural resources, has many other different attractions that reap plenty of business and leisure tourists not to mention the long term visitors that often start out renting a property in Malta and eventually purchase a home away from home.
+Malta, without natural resources, has many other different attractions that reap plenty of business and leisure tourists not to mention the long term visitors that often start out property for rent in Malta and eventually purchase a home away from home.
 Here below is a list:

 Malta is the ideal place for a festival of any kind.
 Here, you’ll find all sorts of festivals ranging from the traditional ones (such as those to do with agriculture and religion) to the latest music festivals featuring top international celebrities.
 Alternative festivals abound too.
 Be it a music festival, performing arts festival or a traditional one, the quality varies, but are usually extremely high.